Darkcoin (DARK) Metrics

 How is Darkcoin performing compared to the broader crypto market?

-Over the past 7 days, Darkcoin has gained 0.00%, underperforming the overall crypto market which posted a 1.27% gain.
-This indicates a temporary lag in DARK's price action relative to the broader market momentum.
+Over the past 7 days, Darkcoin has gained 0.00%, outperforming the overall crypto market which posted a 1.63% decline.
+This indicates strong performance in DARK's price action relative to the broader market momentum.

 Trends Market Overview